Learning Horn Envelopes via Queries from Large Language Models: Experiments

 With $N_{occ}$ being the number of examples for occupation $occ$, the Pronoun Prediction Bias Score for occupation $occ$ is then the average over all examples with this occupation

 Based on the results of the probing (Figure \ref{fig:ppbs}) and the frequency of the occupations in the data (Figure \ref{fig:dataset}), we chose 10 clearly biased occupations for the Horn algorithm.
 In our experiment, we developed a function that creates a sentence out of given attributes that are encoded in the variables of each interpretation.
 In the context of the task, an interpretation corresponds to an entity with certain attributes.

 Each attribute is one-hot encoded into a vector with at most one $1$ and all of the attribute vectors together are one interpretation (=entity).
 In particular, the $4$ attributes are: period of time ($5$ features), nationality (as a continent, $9$ features), occupation ($10$ features), and gender ($2$ features).
 The attributes are handled in the same way as in the probing experiment.
 With this, each interpretation can be translated into natural language attributes using a lookup table (Table \ref{tab:attributes}), which can then be filled into the template sentence.

+We assume that exactly one of the genders dominates the probability value.
+As an example, we look at the data point given in Table \ref{tab:exampledata} and the probing results of this data point in Table~\ref{tab:exampleresults}.
+The precise attributes given in the first column are transformed according to the dimensionality reduction method mentioned above, as shown in the second column.
+The attributes are then filled into the template sentence ``\texttt{\textless mask\textgreater was born [birth year] in [nationality] and is a/an [occupation].}''.
+In our example, the input for the RoBERTa models is ``\texttt{\textless mask\textgreater \ was born between 1892 and 1934 in Europe and is a nurse.}''\footnote{The mask token changes according to the model that is used.
+For the RoBERTa models, the mask token is \texttt{\textless mask\textgreater} whereas for the BERT models, it is \texttt{[MASK]}.
+We have accordingly changed the sentences when probing the models. }.

+Every data point in the dataset is handled this way and used to query the language models to fill the masked token.
+The resulting probability distribution (of the top 5 results) and prediction of each language model is then saved.
+Table \ref{tab:exampleresults} shows the results for the given example for illustration purposes.

 For a membership query, the language model predicts the gender of the given entity by predicting the masked pronoun in the sentence.
 We compare this prediction with the given gender and return whether they match or not as the result of the query.
 We generate the samples for an equivalence query as random feature vectors, given that each attribute can have at most one $1$ in it.
 The number of equivalence queries simulated by the Horn algorithm was limited to $50$, $100$, and $200$ for different experiments.
 For each language model we conducted $10$ iterations of each experiment.